 Now we see the flaw in our program.
-Every time the \mathbf{i} or \mathbf{j} loop index increases by 1, MATLAB realizes we need one more row or one more column to hold the matrix, so it stops calculating and redefines the matrix.
+Every time the $\mathbf{i}$ or $\mathbf{j}$ loop index increases by 1, MATLAB realizes we need one more row or one more column to hold the matrix, so it pauses in the calculation, finds spare memory to make a new array, copies the old data into the new array, and then moves to the next loop iteration.

-Unless we hit "clear", MATLAB keeps this information around; so the second time we run the same program, all that space is already available and so the program runs 10 times faster.
+Unless we use the clear command, MATLAB keeps this information around; so the second time we run the same program, all that space is already available and so the program runs 10 times faster.